joshmtucker/Kinetics/README.md

 # Kinetics
 Test spring animations on any layer in your Framer Studio project without having to reload.
 Created with [Richard Burton](https://twitter.com/ricburton "Richard Burton").

+For a walkthrough tutorial, watch this [YouTube video](http://youtu.be/TH7phW5KK08 "Kinetics Tutorial").

 ## How to use
 Add *Kinetics.coffee* to the */modules/* folder of your Framer project.